 Instead, I’m going to pick Uprooted by Naomi Novik, because sarcastic, grumpy, neat-freak, introverted wizards and magic.
 Also female friendships and humour.

 That’s definitely what I’m here for.

 I was actually quite surprised at how dark and twisted The Raven King actually was.
 Like, the previous books in the series had some levels of eeriness, but damn Stiefvater, this time you didn’t hold back.

 I tend to go with Matilda whenever I have to pick a childhood favourite, so for once I feel like I ought to mention the Molly Moon series by Georgia Byng.
 I LOVED those books when I was younger, and have quite a few nice memories connected to them. :)

 I feel like I’m usually the kind of reader who figures out, or at least suspects, most of the twists and turns of a story just in time for it to not really be a huge surprise.
-Sure, there has definitely been plottwist I did not expect, but The Mistborn trilogy by Brandon Sanderson definitely takes the prize.
+Sure, there have definitely been plot twists I didn’t expect, but the Mistborn trilogy by Brandon Sanderson takes the prize.
 Oh boy.
 I was not able to foresee all that.

 Ps. and I loved it.

 Because You’ll Never Meet Me by Leah Thomas.
 Another book that surprised me, but in a different way than Mistborn.
 I don’t know how to explain it because I’m not sure what I expected, but I feel like someone surprised me with a gift I didn’t know to ask for.
 Really great book!
 I definitely recommend it.

 So far, every Terry Pratchett book I’ve read has managed to make me laugh, and Wyrd Sisters is one of my favourites.
 Those crazy witches…